 Following launch of NC-stat in 1999, we experienced rapid revenue growth, which led to our initial public offering in 2004.
 The health market, particularly the physician office segment, embraced the opportunity to perform nerve conduction tests which previously had always required referral to specialists.
 Point-of-care nerve testing was seen to provide a combination of improved patient care and patient convenience.
 The success of point-of-care nerve testing, a market which we created, was met with resistance in some sectors of the medical community, particularly by neurologists and physical medicine and rehabilitation physicians, both of which had traditionally provided nerve testing services.
 As a consequence of successful lobbying by these specialists, physicians using our technology experienced increased denials of coverage by third party payers resulting in their discontinuing usage and our difficulty in accruing new customer accounts.
 In late 2009 CMS included in the Physician Fee Schedule a new Category I CPT Code, CPT 95905, for nerve conduction studies performed using preconfigured electrode such as those employed with our products.
-During 2010 most Medicare fiscal intermediaries assumed coverage for CPT 95905 for at least some clinical indications; however, the health care environment has been such that we have been unable to secure broad coverage among private payers, which is essential to the success of our ADVANCE System product.
-This experience was reflected in our revenues for the legacy Neurodiagnostics business, which peaked in 2006 at

-\$55.3 million.
-We reported revenue for our legacy Neurodiagnostics business of \$2.3 million, \$2.8 million, and \$3.8 million in 2015, 2014, and 2013, respectively.
+During 2010 most Medicare fiscal intermediaries assumed coverage for CPT 95905 for at least some clinical indications; however, the health care environment was such that we were unable to secure broad coverage among private payers, which was essential to the success of our ADVANCE System product.
+This experience was reflected in our revenues for the legacy Neurodiagnostics business, which peaked in 2006 at \$55.3 million.
+We reported revenue for our legacy Neurodiagnostics business of \$2.0 million, \$2.3 million and \$2.8 million in 2016, 2015 and 2014, respectively.
 We currently manage this business to optimize cash flow.